How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 If you realize that the Deutschland-Ticket not going to be a good ticket for your trip, here are a few other tickets to consider:

 2. Regional day tickets (e.g. the Bavaria Ticket) – these are great for day trips!
 You can only use them on regional transportation, and if traveling on a weekday you can’t use it until after 9am, but they’re inexpensive, especially if multiple people travel together.
-You can purchase the ticket ahead of time or on the day of travel at a ticket machine or in the app.
+You can purchase the ticket ahead of time or on the day of travel at a ticket machine or in the DB Navigator app.

-3. Individual train tickets – if you’re only taking the train a couple times on your trip, you might just want to buy individual tickets.
+3. Point-to-point train tickets – if you’re only taking the train a couple times on your trip, you might just want to buy individual tickets.
 If you book far enough in advance you can score great prices on fast trains.
 Do note that these cheap tickets are for train-specific travel so while you save money, you do lose flexibility.

 s-bahn in germany